 The infographic below illustrates how banks can effectively use machine learning capabilities and data analysis for predictive analytics in the banking sector.

-What are the Uses of Predictive Analytics in Banks?1.
-Fraud management
+What are the uses of Predictive Analytics in banks?

 Fraud spells bad news from both the company’s and customer’s perspective.
 On one hand, it can negatively impact a business and its profitable growth.
 On the other, it can put customers at risk and threaten their privacy.
 Either way, fraud is a risky occurrence that banks can’t afford to ignore.

 Through machine learning, one can reliably identify suspicious patterns and detect fraud well in advance.
 Analance can comb through both structured and unstructured historical data to determine the patterns of fraudulent transactions and raise alerts for potentially risky transactions.

 This way, banks can launch necessary investigations and adopt other preventative measures.
 In the long run, this can save millions of dollars and help mitigate fraud.

 In the same vein, predictive analytics can also help banks identify accounts that are likely to default on their credit card and other loans.
 Considered one of the biggest concerns in the industry, loan default can become a preventable issue through machine learning.

 A platform like Analance can determine the patterns of high-risk borrowers by analyzing historical trends that led or did not lead to loan repayments.
 Several dimensions can be considered, including payment history or customer traits.